safsom/mxc/README.md

 What this library is meant to function as is a set of abstractions which save the time of having to implement such features for experienced developers who may be moving into a new project, or even to ease in users of other programming languages who want to learn lower-level programming with C.

 As of the moment, a gcc or clang-compatible compiler with support for C99 or later is required (as the program uses the void pointer arithmetic extension).
-Documentation of the four abstractions (vector_t, string_t, stack_t and map_t) and refactoring to C99 compability without extensions will be coming soon.
+Documentation of the five abstractions (vector_t, string_t, stack_t, map_t and list_t) and refactoring to C99 compability without extensions will be coming soon.